Dragonfly species in Monmouthshire: Scarce Blue-tailed Damselfly

 Current distribution in the county: what we know

-Post-2019 records come mainly from the moorlands around Blaenavon, but there are records from three other areas in the northwest uplands: the east side of the Blorenge, west of Pontypool, and Pontllanfraith.
+Post-2019 records come mainly from the moorlands around Blaenavon, but there are records from two other areas in the northwest uplands: the east side of the Blorenge, and the area west of Pontypool.

-Away from the uplands, the species was found on ponds at Llanwern steelworks in 2021.
+Away from the uplands, the species was found on ponds at Llanwern steelworks in 2021 by Paul Roberts, and on a pond at Pontllanfraith crematorium in 2022 by Richard Clarke.

 Current distribution in the county: what we don’t know

-There are older records from other areas of the uplands, and it is possible that Scarce Blue-tailed Damselfly is still present in those areas too; the lack of post-2019 records away from the areas listed above is likely to be because no-one has visited these sites to record dragonflies recently.
+There are older records from other areas of the uplands, and it is possible that Scarce Blue-tailed Damselfly is still present in those areas too.
+The lack of post-2019 records away from the areas listed above may in some cases be because no-one has visited these sites to record dragonflies recently; however this is a species which is particularly associated with ephemeral shallow pools and the conditions at some of these other sites may no longer support them, if pools have dried out, for example, or if vegetation succession has occurred.

 Distribution elsewhere